nllz/IRTF-HRPC/draft-association.md

 ### DNS

 Domain names allow hosts to be identified by human parsable information.
 Whereas an IP address might not be the expression of an identity, a domain name can be, and often is.
-On the other hand the grouping of a certain identity under a specific domain or even a Top Level Domain brings about risks because connecting an identity to a hierarchically structured identifier systems creates a central attack surface.
+On the other hand the grouping of a certain identity under a specific domain or even a Top Level Domain brings about risks, for connecting an identity to a hierarchically structured identifier systems creates a central attack surface.
 Some of these risks are the surveillance of the services running on the domain, domain based censorship {{RFC7754}}, or impersonation of the domain through DNS cache poisoning.
 Several technologies have been developed in the IETF to mitigated these risks such as DNS over TLS {{RFC7858}}, DNSSEC {{RFC4033}}, and TLS {{RFC5246}}.
 These mitigations would, when implemented, not make censorship impossible, but rather make it visible.
 The use of a centralized authority always makes censorship through a registry or registrar possible, as well as by using a fake resolver or using proposed standards such as DNS Response Policy Zones {{RPZ}}.

 The structuring of DNS as a hierarchical authority structure also brings about specific characteristic, namely the possibility of centralized policy making on the management and operation of domain names, which is what (in part) happens at ICANN.
 The impact of ICANN processes on human rights will not be discussed here.